-Art and culture innovators create new gateways for grasping the enormity of the climate crisis.
+Cultural innovators are helping us grasp the climate crisis, undoing the webs of emotion and denial clouding the subject.
 Jill Kubit urges parents to write personal letters to their children from the vantage point of the future.
 Visual artist Noel Kassewitz rows “climate change ready” paintings down the Potomac River.
-Also: Mike Tidwell recounts his travels across the Louisiana bayous in the years before Katrina, learning from local fishermen about land loss and their fear of cataclysmic threats to the bayous.
-Plus, Mike gives a pre-election forecast about Mid-Atlantic climate policy and politics.
+Meanwhile, Mike Tidwell recounts his early travels across the Louisiana bayous and he connects the Katrina disaster to others playing out now.
+Plus, Mike gives a surprisingly positive lowdown of current climate policies in the Mid-Atlantic and he provides some ideas on going vegetarian and keeping vacations local.

 I hope to sneak through the wall of apathy that has built up around climate change.
 I found my Trojan Horse is art with a satirical sense of humor.
 Humor catches people off guard. — Noel Kassewitz